fengyanshi/MongooseDoc/_build/html/_sources/index.rst.txt

    :height: 250px
    :align: right

-The code and test cases are available at `the github site  <https://github.com/fengyanshi/MongooseDoc>`_.
+The code and test cases are available at `the github site  <https://github.com/fengyanshi/MONGOOSE>`_.
 Test cases include wave propagation, flow through porous structures, wave interaction with a caisson breakwater, wave shoaling and breaking on a beach and wave--induced sediment transport and air bubbles are provided.

 This site serves as the ONLINE DOCUMENTATION of MONGOOSE.
-Detailed development and applications of the model can be found in Shi et al.(2004), Misra et al. (2006) and Shi et al. (2010).
+Detailed development and applications of the model can be found in Shi et al.(2004), Misra et al. (2006) and Shi et al. (2010). `AGENDA for the workshop click here <https://drive.google.com/file/d/1uvVstGPyPWIAgaGHJEDXHKs3fms7JgMy/view?usp=sharing>`_.

 .. toctree::
    :maxdepth: 2